BroadbandForum/usp/docs/specification/index.typ

 #strong[#[R\-DIS.5]<r-dis.5>]; \- If mDNS is enabled, a USP Endpoint
 MUST use mDNS to resolve a FQDN with domain "`.local.`".

-In general, the expectation is that Agents will advertise themselves so they will be discoverable by Controllers.
+In general, the expectation is that Agents will advertise themselves, so they will be discoverable by Controllers.
 Controllers are not expected to advertise themselves, but are expected to discover Agents and respond to applicable mDNS requests from Agents.
 Agents will use mDNS to resolve